MRes Creative Industries research proposal

 A research proposal should be included as part of your online application.
 Your research proposal must include:

 Suggested project title

-Titles are an important way of encapsulating the scope of a research project.
+Titles are an important way of encapsulating a research project.
 They should convey as much information as possible in as few words as possible.

 The research aims are the specific accomplishments the researcher hopes to achieve by conducting the study (usually expressed in one or two sentences).

-Briefly discuss the body of academic literature that is relevant to the research, making reference to your underpinning research question.
+Briefly discuss the body of academic literature that applies to the research, referring to your underpinning research question.

 Anticipated research methods

-Please supply brief details of your intended research design, methods and whether you anticipate you will be creating an artefact (a practical submission, such as a portfolio, photography, or model) as part of your research.
+Please supply brief details of your intended research design, methods, and whether you expect you will create an artefact (a practical submission, such as a portfolio, photography, or model) as part of your research.